 U. S. Courts have determined that asbestos manufacturers and distributors can be held liable for injuries that people develop as a result of their asbestos exposure and are handing down multi-million dollars settlements and verdicts.

-The first Mesothelioma cancer case was recorded in medical journals in early 1920s and the link with secondhand asbestos exposure was established in the 1960s.
+The first Mesothelioma cancer case was recorded in medical journals in the early 1920s, and the link with second hand asbestos exposure was established in the 1960s.

 2 Types of Mesothelioma Lawsuit Claims

 Mesothelioma Personal Injury Claims - a lawsuit that can be filed by any individual diagnosed with Mesothelioma.

 Mesothelioma Wrongful Death Claims - a lawsuit that can be filed on behalf of surviving family members if a family member has died from Mesothelioma.